radiantlogic-v8/documentation-new/documentation/aci-migration-guide/opendj-sunone-migration.md

 - openDJGlobal.ldif – for global ACI which can target any entry on the server.

+    >[!note]
-    >**NOTE – The RadiantOne service is NOT required to be running when this command is run.**
+    >The RadiantOne service is NOT required to be running when this command is run.

 ### Parameters